yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 `beta` starts from the internal `kAdaptiveRelaxationInitialBeta` value (`0.5`) and is clamped to the local adaptive relaxation range `[0.05, 1.0]`.
-After each iteration, the controller looks at the maximum of the three 95th-percentile parameter changes.
+After each iteration, the controller looks at the maximum of the three 95th-percentile normalized parameter changes.
 A change more than 1% larger than the previous iteration for three consecutive accepted iterations halves `beta`.
 Two consecutive changes more than 1% smaller than the previous iteration allow `beta` to grow by `1.2x`, up to `1.0`.
 This is a trend-based adaptive relaxation rule, not Anderson acceleration.
 The relaxed vector replaces the candidate MDPDE model while preserving its standard-deviation model.

 When an objective reference is available, the relaxed candidate must pass the objective quality gate before it can update ranking, freezing, thawing, or the next iteration's previous state.
-During residual-scale warm-up this reference is provisional and can include the candidate's own scale sample; after warm-up it is locked.
-If the candidate is worse than the previous state or the best tracked state by more than `kLocalFittingConvergenceObjectiveRelativeTolerance`, the stage shrinks `beta` and rebuilds the relaxed candidate from the same raw iteration result.
+If no objective reference can be built, this quality gate is skipped and candidate ranking falls back to normalized parameter movement.
+During residual-scale warm-up the objective reference is provisional and can include the candidate's own scale sample; after warm-up it is locked.
+If the candidate is worse than the previous state or the best tracked state by more than `kLocalFittingConvergenceObjectiveRelativeTolerance`, the attempt is rejected.
+When another attempt is available and `beta` is above its minimum, the stage shrinks `beta` and rebuilds the relaxed candidate from the same raw iteration result.
 Each outer iteration tries at most three relaxation candidates.
 If all attempts fail and `beta` is still above the local minimum, the raw iteration is rejected and the next outer iteration retries from the unchanged previous state with the smaller `beta`.
-Any rejected relaxation attempt also increases the dynamic joint offset ridge ratio, but that ridge change does not trigger an immediate refit;
-it applies when the next outer iteration rebuilds the joint-offset system.
+Any rejected relaxation attempt also increases the dynamic joint offset ridge ratio, but that ridge change does not trigger an immediate refit; it applies when the next outer iteration rebuilds the joint-offset system.

 The stage then computes absolute and normalized parameter movement for amplitude, width, and offset for every selected atom.
 Active atoms are summarized